 His book, If My Kid's So Nice ...
 Why's He Driving ME Crazy?
-Straight Talk About the "Good Kid" Disorder (Friendly Oaks Publications, 1997), points out few reasons why noncompliance is seen so often today in capable youngsters.
+Straight Talk About the "Good Kid" Disorder (Friendly Oaks Publications, 1997), points out a few reasons why noncompliance is seen so often today in capable youngsters.
 For example, noncompliance is a common behavior of youngsters who have sustained a crisis (such as the loss of a loved one).
 It is a component of recovery as youngsters attempt to regain appropriate control and autonomy in their lives.
 Fortunately, these behaviors are usually temporary; they go away as adjustments are made.

-Still other children appear to be oppositional and defiant from birth, with apparently no external factors influencing the behavior.
+Still, other children appear to be oppositional and defiant from birth, with apparently no external factors influencing the behavior.
 "The doctor pops this child on the bottom in the delivery room, and he refuses to cry; it's been struggle, struggle, struggle ever since," Sutton shares.

-By far, however, most oppositional and defiant youngsters seem to cling tightly to a resentment toward authority.
+By far, however, most oppositional and defiant youngsters seem to cling tightly to resentment toward authority.
 This resentment is centered in the youngster's perception of adult expectations about his or her performance.
 More often than not, the child is not open to discussing it.
 The noncompliance does the talking.

-In the book, Sutton offers a number of ideas, interventions, and strategies for turning out a happier and more compliance son, daughter, or student.
+In the book, Sutton offers a number of ideas, interventions, and strategies for turning out a happier and more compliant son, daughter, or student.
 Two of the most powerful interventions are affirmation and empowerment.